elpy1/ssm-tool/README.md

 - a config snippet added to the end of your SSH config (`~/.ssh/config`)
 - `ssh-ssm.sh` and `ssm-tool` in your `$PATH`
 - ssm-agent installed and updated on remote instances
-- necessary AWS IAM permissions for your user and the remote instance (SSM/EC2)
+- necessary AWS IAM permissions for your user and the remote host (instance profile)

 ### Installation and usage